 Figure 2. (a, b) A 19x14x8 cm primary retroperitoneal cystadenoma with mild adhesions to descending colon.
 The cyst is shown in this image of two facades

-Figure 3. (a, b) In histologic exam, the wall of the cyst was composed of thick fasciculated fibrous and hyalinized tissue covered by mucus secreting cells
+Figure 3. (a, b) In a histologic exam, the wall of the cyst was composed of thick fasciculated fibrous and hyalinized tissue covered by mucus-secreting cells

 Mucinous cystadenoma arising from the ovary or pancreas is a relatively prevalent cystic lesion, however primary retroperitoneal mucinous cystadenoma is an extremely uncommon tumor (1, 6).
 Most of the lesions are asymptomatic and are discovered incidentally after a routine checkup evaluation.
 Signs and symptoms related to this lesion are mostly due to their large size and pressure effect on adjacent organs.
 This pathology usually occurs in women and most of them complain of vague abdominal discomfort.
 Its etiology is not clear.
 It may arise from ectopic ovarian, pancreatic, or appendicular tissue (1, 3, 4).